LeandroNovak/cardapio-ufscar-bot/README.md

 # CardapioUFSCarBot
-A telegram bot that show the daily UFSCar's menu
+A telegram bot that shows UFSCar daily menu.

-## To do

-- [ ] Improve getResult method;